IAB PodcastUpfront 2018

 It's Been a Minute with Sam Sanders

-Sam Sanders is a reporter and host of It’s Been a Minute with Sam Sanders at NPR.
+Sam Sanders is a correspondent and host of It’s Been a Minute with Sam Sanders at NPR.
 In the show, Sanders engages with journalists, actors, musicians, and listeners to gain the kind of understanding about news and popular culture that can only be reached through conversation.
 The podcast releases two episodes each week: a “deep dive” interview on Tuesdays, as well as a Friday wrap of the week’s news.

 Previously, as a key member of NPR’s election unit, Sam covered the intersection of culture, pop culture, and politics in the 2016 election, and embedded with the Bernie Sanders campaign for several months.
-He was also one of the original cohosts of NPR’s Politics Podcast, which launched in 2015.
+He was also one of the original co-hosts of NPR’s Politics Podcast, which launched in 2015.

-Sanders graduated from the Harvard Kennedy School in 2009 with a Master’s degree in public policy, with a focus on media and politics.
-He received his undergraduate degree from the University of the Incarnate Word in San Antonio Texas with a double major in political science and music.
+Sanders graduated from the Harvard Kennedy School in 2009 with a master’s degree in public policy, with a focus on media and politics.
+He received his undergraduate degree from the University of the Incarnate Word in San Antonio, Texas, with a double major in political science and music.

 The Ben Shapiro Show